Can I TA CY 3740 / CY 5770?

 description here and present

-evidence that you are knowledgeable in the ways of systems
+evidence that you're knowledgeable in the ways of systems attacks

-attacks and defenses covered there.
+and defenses covered there.
 Don't email me!
-Add the
+Add the evidence to

 I'll expect you to be available during class hours in

 person.
-Also notice that I always teach late evening
+I always teach late evening blocks, i.e., 6 to

-hours.
-Check the course schedule and make sure you can make it
+the course schedule and make sure you can make it before you apply.

 In return, you can expect from me a fulfilling TA season and the